 The structured credit and credit derivative market encompasses a broad range of capital market products designed to transfer credit risk among investors through over-the-counter transactions.
 These products can be divided into two groups: off-balance sheet products, including credit default swaps (“CDS”), total return swaps, first to default baskets, and credit spread options, and on-balance sheet customised structured products, such as credit-linked notes, repackage notes and synthetic collaterised debt obligations (“CDO”).

-Given the single-name nature and the dominance of the CDS market, this product is viewed as the most competitive to the FBP.
+Given the single-name nature and the dominance of the CDS market, this product is viewed as the most competitive to the DBS.
 CDSs are derivatives that have contigent payment characteristics if pre-defined default events are triggered, including bankruptcy, failure to pay, obligation acceleration and repudiation.
 The CDS market is large and growing exponentially.
 The notional amount of outstanding credit derivative contracts grew from an estimated $50 billion in 1996 to $586 billion at the end of 1999.
 The market is expected to grow more than 50% in 2000 to $893 billion and then nearly double by 2002 to $1,581 billion.

 The CDS is primarily an inter-banking product due to a risk-transfer characteristic permitting banks to release tier-one capital.
 Recently, sophisticated corporates, including Enron, have looked to the CDS as a means of hedging credit trade risk.
 Whereas ISDA has made considerable progress in standardizing CDS contracts, considerable negotiations may still required when seeking to purchase protection to determine relevent default events and settlement terms (i.e., physical, cash, fixed-amount settlement).
 In addition, the CDS market is dominated by a few banks who are incentivised to maintain opaque pricing; consequently, only about 20-30 reference names have any real liquidity.
-As such, Enron have discovered that the CDS market does not provide cost-effective and timely credit risk mitigation for its principal activities.
+As such, Enron has discovered that the CDS market does not provide cost-effective and timely credit risk mitigation for its principal activities.

 V.2 Insurance Products